Visa Waiver Program

 To become a member of the Visa Waiver Program, a country must meet certain conditions:

-- Participate in the sharing of security and law enforcement data with the United States;
+- To have participated in the sharing of security and law enforcement data with the United States;

 - Report all stolen and lost passports;

-- Refuse less than 3% of the B visas requested;
+- Refuse less than 3% of B visas requested;

 Benefits and limitations of VWP travel